krux/krux-marathon-api/README.md

+# THIS REPOSITORY IS NO LONGER MAINTAINED AND ARCHIVED.

 # krux-marathon-api

 This is a command line tool to help create, delete, and keep Marathon apps in a specified state.